The Best At Home Hair Removal Techniques

-Pros: Specific hair removal lasers have been designed to work on specific areas of the body to ensure a smooth and de-fuzzed look that lasts forever.
-This means that hair removal lasers for your legs, bikini line, and underarms are designed to de-fuzz that specific area efficiently.
+Hair removal lasers work on specific areas of the body to ensure a smooth and de-fuzzed look that lasts forever.
+So it would be best if you only used the hair removal lasers for your legs, bikini line, and underarms designed to de-fuzz that specific area efficiently.

 Laser Hair Removal Tips

-- Getting rid of all your unwanted hair for good is a longer process with lasers, as you can only zap the hair when it is in its growth phase.
+- Getting rid of all your unwanted hair for good is a long process with lasers, as you can only zap the hair when it is in its growth phase.

-- Do a patch test on each individual area you intend to laser.
+- Do a patch test on each area you intend to laser.

-- Stay clear of lasers if you've been tanning (within 4 weeks), are pregnant or breastfeeding, or using medication and antibiotics that make your skin sensitive to light.
+- Stay clear of lasers if you've been tanning (within four weeks), are pregnant or breastfeeding, or using medication and antibiotics that make your skin sensitive to light.